Pomax/node-flickrapi/README.md

 ### Downloading all your Flickr stuffs

-You can use this module to very easily download all your flickr stuffs:
+You can use this module to very easily download all your Flickr stuffs:

 ```
 var Flickr = require("flickrapi"),